What I Really Learned in College

 But not too much.
 Being well rested will help you to perform better and enjoy every moment.

-Exchanging sleep for studying probably won’t help you get a better grade because you’ll be too tied to perform.
+Exchanging sleep for studying probably won’t help you get a better grade because you’ll be too tired to perform.

 15. Manage your time wisely.